 Gathering of 175 leaders in New York marks first step towards binding countries to pledges they made to cut emissions.

-Experts have said that target is already in danger of being breached, with the UN weather agency saying that 2016 is on course to be the warmest year since records began.
+Experts have said that target is already in danger of being breached.
+The UN weather agency said that 2016 is on course to be the warmest since records began.